ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 Even without such a tool, we can still visualize the features that Evo 2 has learned to get a sense of what future support for steering might look like.

-## Visualizing Features From Evo 2
+## Visualizing Evo 2's Latent Space with Feature Activations

-Goodfire’s [mechanistic interpretability visualizer for Evo 2](https://arcinstitute.org/tools/evo/evo-mech-interp) annotates feature activations on nucleotide sequences.
+Goodfire’s [mechanistic interpretability visualizer for Evo 2](https://arcinstitute.org/tools/evo/evo-mech-interp) annotates feature activations on genomic sequences.

 In the image below, you can see the feature activations for the `Haemophilus influenzae` genome (the common cause of many infections).
 At different levels of granularity, you can see the activations for α-helices and β-sheets, as well as those at the RNA-level, such as ribosomal RNA.

 ![Mechanistic Interpretability Visualizer](/evo2/mech_interp_visualizer.png)

 Using AlphaFold3, you can model the 3D protein structure for a nucleotide sequence.
 You can see in the image below that the the positional pattern of the features matches the simulated secondary-structure elements of the encoded “protein”.
-This is one of the cooler representations of how genetic language models “learn” 3-D structure of proteins, without being explicitly trained on it.
+This is one of the cooler representations of how genomic language models “learn” the 3-D structure of proteins, without being explicitly trained on them.

 ![Annotated protein structure](/evo2/protein_structure_annotated.png)